minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

 .. important::

-   The MinIO Operator Tenant Chart is *distinct* from the community-managed :github:`MinIO Chart <minio/tree/master/helm/minio>`.
+   The MinIO Operator Tenant Chart is *distinct* from the community-managed :minio-git:`MinIO Chart <minio/tree/master/helm/minio>`.

    The Community Helm Chart is community built, maintained, and supported.
    MinIO does not guarantee support for any given bug, feature request, or update referencing that chart.